nilabhumeshsingh/FRA-Guardian-AI-Decision-Support-ISRO-Bhuvan-Satellite-Verification-System/README.md

 A full-stack prototype for managing and reviewing Forest Rights Act (FRA) land claims.
 The project combines a FastAPI backend, MongoDB integration, structured claim models, sample claim data, and a browser-based frontend.

-> This README describes the implementation available in the repository and avoids claims about functionality that cannot be confirmed from the project structure and code.

 ---

 ## Overview